AndreAggalut/blog-eleventy/posts/new.md

 - is promised-base
 - can use the same API from node.js
+- can send objects compared to fetch

+<b> Git </b>

+- Master branch vs Production branch
+- You can the roll the command back

 # What was difficult

-- understanding how to implement the API to our project
+- Understanding how to implement the API to our project
-- figuring out what to use between fetch or axios
+- Figuring out what to use between fetch or axios

 # What was effective / ineffective about both your personal and your group work flow?

 - Our communication is effective
-- My knowledge from database can be applied to the project -
+- Applying my knowledge from database, and how can it be applied to the project

 # Any additional thoughts on your product

-- Our project is bound to make a change in the web surfing
+- Our project is bound to make a change in the web surfing world